denis-migdal/SBrython/README.md

 #### CLI

-The `sbryc` command converts python files into JavaScript, TypeScript, or WASM files.
+The `sbryc` command converts python files into JS, TS, or WASM files.
 Its usage is rather simple:
 ```shell
 ./tools/sbryc foo.py
 ```